a-laughlin/a-laughlin.github.io/_posts/2025-06-02-ux-dx-engineering-outcomes.md

 **The field of Developer Experience (DX, DevEx)** is a professional practice focused on continuously improving stakeholder and business outcomes, by improving developers' experiences, by optimizing developers' context aspects (e.g., tools, platforms, portals, processes, workflows, activities, documents, systems, cultures, physical environments).

-**How does Developer Experience relate to Engineering Outcomes (Developer Productivity)?** Developer Experience is an Engineering Outcomes optimization strategy that leverages qualitative data to discover and prioritize optimizations more effectively and efficiently than purely quantitative approaches, yielding equivalent or greater [business](https://getdx.com/research/the-one-number-you-need-to-increase-roi-per-engineer/) and [stakeholder](https://azure.microsoft.com/en-us/blog/quantifying-the-impact-of-developer-experience/) outcomes.
+**How does Developer Experience relate to Engineering Outcomes?** Developer Experience is an [Engineering Outcomes](https://www.a-laughlin.com/replace-developer-productivity-time-impact/) optimization strategy that leverages qualitative data to discover and prioritize optimizations more effectively and efficiently than purely quantitative approaches, yielding equivalent or greater [business](https://getdx.com/research/the-one-number-you-need-to-increase-roi-per-engineer/) and [stakeholder](https://azure.microsoft.com/en-us/blog/quantifying-the-impact-of-developer-experience/) outcomes.

-## What is Developer Experience (DX, DevEx)?
+## What is a Developer Experience?

 For context, Neilsen/Norman Group's 2024 UX definition: "A user experience (UX) is the holistic relationship — encompassing perceptions, emotions, and interactions — between a person and a product, service, or company." - [Neilsen Norman Group](https://www.nngroup.com/articles/what-is-user-experience)